LandonSchropp/dotfiles/readme.md

 # Dotfiles

 This is a guide to setting up my personal development environment.
-It's purpose is to get me up and running as fast as possible on a clean install of OS X.
+It's meant get me up and running as fast as possible on a clean install of OS X.

 ## Prerequisits

 Before anything else, run Software Update.

-Then install these from the AppStore:

-* Xcode
-* BetterSnapTool
-* iA Writer
-* The Unarchiver
-* Clear
-* Caffine
-* ColorSnapper
-* Screenshot PSD
+Then, install all of your App Store purchases.

 ## Xcode Comment Line Tools